microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_logic_app_arm_template/_index.md

     ![Wallpaper change](./25.png)

-* Since this scenario is deploying both the app service plan and a sample web application, you will also notice additional, newly deployed Azure resources in the resources group.
+* Since this scenario is deploying both the app service plan and a sample Logic App application, you will also notice additional, newly deployed Azure resources in the resources group.
 The important ones to notice are:

   * **Azure Arc-enabled Kubernetes cluster** - Azure Arc-enabled app services are using this resource to deploy the app services [cluster extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-extensions), as well as using Azure Arc [Custom locations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-custom-locations).